prashant42-coder/ToDoGenius/README.md

 ## Contact

-For any inquiries or feedback, please contact [Your Name](mailto:youremail@example.com).
+For any inquiries or feedback, please contact [prashant42-coder](prashantnawale002@gmail.com).